 tongue: A muscle in our mouths that helps us speak, taste, and move food around.

-- Lunch in Outer Space! - In this activity, students learn about the challenges of eating in outer space.
+- Design Devices to Help Astronauts Eat: Lunch in Outer Space! - In this activity, students learn about the challenges of eating in outer space.
 They get the opportunity to design their own devices to help astronauts eat meals in space.

 Today we learned more about our amazing bodies and how they digest the food that we eat.
 We also learned about how astronauts eat in outer space and how engineers play an important role in keeping astronauts eating healthy (and easily) while traveling in space.
 Can you name one way in which engineers help astronauts?
 (Examples include: design the packages and storage for food, create the systems for heating or hydrating food, design the routine that astronaut use to eat meals.)